jsquyres/ompi/docs/installation.rst

 for a full list); a summary of the more commonly used ones is included below.

+.. _install-filesystem-timestamp-warning-label:

 .. warning:: If you are building Open MPI on a network filesystem, the machine you on which you are building *must* be time-synchronized with the file server.

    Specifically: Open MPI's build system *requires* accurate filesystem timestamps.
-If your ``make`` output includes warning about timestamps in the future or runs GNU Automake, Autoconf, and/or Libtool, this is *not normal*, and you may have an invalid build.
-Ensure that the time on your build machine is synchronized with the time on your file server, or build on a local filesystem.
-Then remove the Open MPI source directory and start over (e.g., by re-extracting the Open MPI tarball).
+If your ``make`` output includes warning about timestamps in the future or runs GNU Automake, Autoconf, and/or Libtool, *this is not normal*, and you likely have an invalid build.

+   You should remove the Open MPI source directory and start over (e.g., by re-extracting the Open MPI tarball): either switch to build on a local filesystem, or ensure that the time on your build machine is synchronized with the time on your file server before building again.

-Note that for many of Open MPI's ``--with-FOO`` options, Open MPI will, by default, search for header files and/or libraries for ``FOO``.
-If the relevant files are found, Open MPI will built support for ``FOO``;
-if they are not found, Open MPI will skip building support for ``FOO``.
+Note that ``configure`` will, by default, search for header files and/or libraries for various optional features (e.g., various HPC network API/support libraries).
+If the relevant files are found, Open MPI will built support for that feature.
+If they are not found, Open MPI will skip building support for that feature.

-However, if you specify ``--with-FOO`` on the configure command line and Open MPI is unable to find relevant support for ``FOO``, configure will assume that it was unable to provide a feature that was specifically requested and will abort so that a human can resolve out the issue.
+However, if you specify ``--with-FOO`` (where ``FOO`` is the corresponding CLI option name for the feature) on the ``configure`` command line and Open MPI is unable to find relevant support for ``FOO``, ``configure`` will assume that it was unable to provide a feature that was specifically requested and will abort so that a human can resolve out the issue.

+.. note:: Using ``--with-FOO`` to force Open MPI's ``configure``
+          script to abort it if can't find support for a given feature may be preferable to unexpectedly discovering at run-time that Open MPI is missing support for a critical feature.

-Additionally, if a search directory is specified in the form ``--with-FOO=DIR``, Open MPI will:
+Additionally, if a search directory is specified for ``FOO`` in the form ``--with-FOO=DIR``, Open MPI will:

 #.
 Search for ``FOO``'s header files in ``DIR/include``.
 #.
 Search for ``FOO``'s library files: